ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

     * Work folder: ``/afs/cern.ch/work/<a>/<account>`` (100GByte)
     * Eos storage: ``/eos/home-<a>/<account>`` (1T)

-Through LXPLUS we have access to CPU and GPU nodes (the latter equipped with NVIDIA V100).
+Through LXPLUS we have access to CPU and GPU nodes (the latter equipped with NVIDIA V100 and T4 GPUs).

 Installation
 ------------
-Only very little software is pre-installed on Lxplus so we show how to install from scratch all the dependencies using `Spack <https://spack.io>`__.
+Only very little software is pre-installed on LXPLUS so we show how to install from scratch all the dependencies using `Spack <https://spack.io>`__.

 For size reasons it is not advisable to install WarpX in the ``$HOME`` directory, while it should be installed in the "work directory".
 For this purpose we set an environment variable with the path to the "work directory"